Skip to main content

 Key takeaway

-The ret2win technique works because the x86 stack stores the return address in a predictable location relative to a local buffer, and overwriting it redirects execution to any address in the binary.
-Without ASLR and PIE, function addresses are fixed at link time and readable directly from the symbol table, making the target trivially locatable.
-The same primitive powers real-world exploits against binaries compiled without modern mitigations, and understanding it is the foundation for advancing to ROP chains, GOT overwrites, and heap exploitation.
+ret2win works because the x86 stack keeps the return address at a predictable distance from a local buffer, so overwriting it redirects execution anywhere in the binary.
+Without ASLR and PIE, function addresses are fixed at link time and readable straight from the symbol table.
+The same primitive drives real exploits against binaries built without modern mitigations, and it is the foundation for ROP chains, GOT overwrites, and heap exploitation.

 Related reading